beholder-rpa/beholder-agent-image-builder-rpi4/README.md

-# Beholder Agent Image Builder - RPi4
+# Beholder IoT Image Builder - RPi4

 Automation to create an initial Beholder SD image for the Raspberry Pi 4.